Skip main navigation

 Final Results: Worth Every Hour of Migration Effort

-• Eliminated operational burden: ~40 hours saved (no patching, no incidents)
+• Eliminated operational burden (no patching, no incidents)

-The migration paid for itself in 60 days.
+The migration paid for itself quickly.
 Everything after that was pure savings and improved user experience.

-For Calgary-based companies or anyone running static/semi-static sites on traditional hosting: S3 + CloudFront is worth serious consideration.
+For anyone running static/semi-static sites on traditional hosting: S3 + CloudFront is worth serious consideration.
 The cost savings alone justify the migration effort, and the performance improvements are a massive bonus.
+If your source content lives in a static site generator, this Hugo deploy via CodeBuild guide walks through wiring the same S3+CloudFront target into an automated build.

 2